Kerry Livgren: Book

 In 1983, Livgren published his autobiography, Seeds of Change: The Spiritual Quest of Kerry Livgren, co-written with Kenneth Boa.
 A revised and expanded edition was released in 1991 that updated the book to cover his time with AD.
+In 2022, the book was revised and updated once more with a fresh new look and layout as well as additional photos that had not appeared in previous versions.
+A new preface and short "epilogue" chapter was also added to bridge the gap from the early 1990s to present day.

-Stroke
+Personal life

 On September 1, 2009, Livgren had a stroke early in the day.
-His condition was reported as "serious, but stable".
+His condition was reported as "serious but stable".
 By September 4, family members called his condition "positive" and said his progress in recovering was "encouraging".
 Livgren underwent surgery and received two stents in his carotid arteries.
-The area of his brain in which the stroke-causing clot formed deals with language and other high-end skills.
-Livgren's family says his face did not have the "sagging" often found in stroke victims; he recognized family members, and would squeeze their hands in recognition.
+The area of his brain where the stroke-causing clot formed deals with language and other high-end skills.
+Livgren's family says his face did not have the "sagging" often found in stroke victims and he recognized family members squeezing their hands in recognition.
 The family established the Kansas band website as the only authorized source for information on Livgren's recovery.
 Livgren has now recovered partially and has resumed work on his various musical projects.

-He made his first post-stroke appearance with Kansas on January 28, 2011, when he conducted the Kansas State University Symphony Orchestra for "Dust in the Wind" during a special concert celebrating the 150th anniversary of the state of Kansas.
+He made his first post-stroke appearance with Kansas on January 28, 2011 when he conducted the Kansas State University Symphony Orchestra for "Dust in the Wind" during a special concert celebrating the 150th anniversary of the state of Kansas.
 Livgren was greeted with a prolonged standing ovation.